Ms Pac-Man Competition

 they are not fully competent: they sometimes make unforced errors, and die by failing to make an obvious turn for example.
 In some cases this appears to be due to screen parsing and/or control software failing to send the correct key response in sufficient time

-There are now some diverse and interesting ideas behind these entries, which need some refinement and to be coupled to an improved screen-capture and game control system.
-We look forward to improved entries for IEEE CIG 2011, and there is a good chance that we'll see some of these breaking the 50k barrier.
+We look forward to improved entries for IEEE CIG 2012, and there is a very good chance that we'll see one of these breaking the 50k barrier.

 When you have a technique that works well, you may want to write it up as a paper for the IEEE Transactions on Computational Intelligence and AI in Games.